illinois-ipaml/MachineLearningForPhysics/_sources/Week_13.md

 # <span style="color: blue;"><b>Unsupervised Learning, Uncertainties and Anomaly Detection</b></span>

 ## *Overview*
-You will learn about unsupervised learning
+You will learn about Unsupervised Learning, Uncertainty Quantification and Anomaly Detection

 ## *Goals*
 * Learn about unsupervised learning